imacks/ProtoWebber/README.md

 EXAMPLES
 ========
 # Run a web server on http://localhost:8080.
-# - If request starts with '/assets', webserver will try to find the file in (CurrentDir)/wwwroot/assets and serve as static file.
+# - If request starts with '/assets':
+#   - look for the file in (CurrentDir)/wwwroot/assets and serve as static file.
+#   - if not found, return 404
 # - Otherwise, webserver will look for files ending in .js or .jsx in (CurrentDir)/wwwroot/server, and execute it on on server side if found.
 # - No luck? webserver will try to execute (CurrentDir)/wwwroot/server/index.js or (CurrentDir)/wwwroot/server/index.jsx
 # - If all else fails, webserver will return a 404 error.
 testwebber

+# Disables server side scripting.
+Serves everything under (CurrentDir)/wwwroot/assets and (CurrentDir)/wwwroot/pages as static files.
+testwebber -a assets -a pages -!ss

 # Removes the file extension .tiff mimetype
 testwebber -m -.tiff